yeehaa123/elab/CHAT/platform.md

 ### How this research contributes to one or more of the core technologies in section 1 of the white paper

-Programming underlies all interaction models (Bradley, 2004) and can contribute to each core technology.
-Through courses offered online and in DH curriculums at universities, a broad range of humanities scholars will build tools covering all five core technologies.
+Programming underlies all five core technological challenges and a diverse group of researchers collaboration on projects on the platform will cover the whole range of technical challenges and all areas of the humanities.

 The strong focus on reflection of humanities scholars and their deep understanding of and multiple perspective on the complexities of their